Bug report #18065

-#8 Updated by Chris Crook about 2 years ago
+#8 Updated by Chris Crook over 2 years ago

 I am also seeing this.
 Installing QGIS nightly builds on Ubuntu 17.10 VM with not much else on it.
 Behaviour is different to described in that if I remove qgis_customwidgets.py and restart QGIS I lose the processing menu altogether.
 Otherwise I get the Processing modeler dialog as in the original issue report - ie completely unusable :-(